-Positioning is key to generating the right type of business, getting paid more for what you do, and establishing enduring relationships.
-It's so much more than a set of words.
+Positioning your firm correctly is fundamental to generating the right type of business, getting paid more for what you do, and establishing enduring relationships.
+It's so much more than wordsmithing the right set of words.

-Great positioning doesn't describe what you do.
-Great positioning describes the impact you have on your clients.
+Great positioning conveys the impact you have on your clients' businesses.

 You don't win more of your ideal clients by explaining how you're different from the competition.
 You win more of your ideal clients by explaining why you're the best choice for that client.

-Growth doesn't start with casting a wider net.
-Growth starts with zeroing in on why your best clients select you above other options.
+Casting a wider net is the hard and uncertain way to grow.
+The smart way to grow zeros in on why your best clients select you above other options.

 Clients you win this way are cheaper to get, easier to please, and more profitable.
-And, despite charging more, you're nearly impossible to displace.
+And, even if you ccharge more, you're nearly impossible to displace.

 It's easy to be different.
 Knowing the reasons your best clients select your firm requires seeing the world through their eyes.
 That's a lot harder.
 For professionals with technical or specialized expertise, distilling it themselves may be impossible.
 It's hard because it's not why you would select your firm.
 Not why clients ought to select your firm.
 It's why they actually select your firm.

-Positioning is not "branding."
 Branding is what other people say about your firm when you aren't around.
-You can't control your brand.
 Positioning is what you say to the market.
+Your brand is important, but you can't control your brand.
+Positioning is not "branding."
 Positioning that isn't strongly aligned with your brand comes across as salesy and self-serving.
-How does that help clients decide they want to work with your firm?